 After the new tax codes are in place, a second sales invoice for the same services to a customer outside the county is summarized on a new line on the Tax Summary, reflecting the lower tax rate:

-But the various components are posted to the same tax payable accounts as before (reflecting the two transactions entered so far):
+But the various components are posted to the same tax liability accounts as before (reflecting the two transactions entered so far):

 When a component of a tax code changes, a completely new tax code must be created.
 Good practice is to make the obsolete tax code inactive.

 Returning to the example, assume the state sales tax component increases to 3.5% mid-year.
-A new tax code is created and the obsolete one renamed and archived.
-Subsequently, a third sales invoice for identical services to a customer within the city is issued.
+We create new tax codes and make obsolete ones inactive.
+Subsequently, we issue a third sales invoice for identical services to a customer within the county.
 The resulting Tax Summary shows all three rates used during the accounting period:

 Changing component rates do not require adjustment of tax liability accounts or changes to their names.
 Only a new tax code must be created, with components assigned to the same liability accounts as before.